jagannathpanigrahi313/DSA/Lecture 16 to .md

 &(ampersand) ---> bitwise AND operator
-&variable ---> Address of operator(used to give address of a variable) && ---> Logical and operotor
+&variable ---> Address of operator(used to give address of a variable) & ---> used in alias

+&& ---> Logical and operotor

+* ---> used to mutiply
+* ---> used to derefrence  and find out the values at a particular memory addresss

 ```cpp
 #include <iostream>
 using namespace std;